roscrazy/DrawingView/README.md

 SignView
 ========

-An Android custom view which let user sign or draw and it's will be saved as a PNG file.
+An Android custom view which let user sign or draw and it's will be saved to an output stream.
 The special thing is you can draw a smooth line and the stroke size will change gradually depend on your speed.
 There are two values you should care about: